In this article, you’ll learn about:

 As someone who struggled with sleep since I was a pre-teen, it’s easy to think you’ll never get a restful sleep, especially if you haven’t had one in a long time.
-I’m here to tell you that this doesn’t have to be the case, and you don’t need a prescription to get the job done.
-You don’t need melatonin, either!
+I’m here to tell you that this doesn’t have to be the case, and you don’t need a prescription or melatonin to get the job done, either!

 Let’s start with the basics: why is sleep important?
 The truth is that scientists don’t exactly know why we sleep, but they have discovered that some of the most essential functions occur while we are asleep.
 For instance, primary restorative processes, like muscle growth, tissue repair, protein synthesis, and growth hormone release, occur when the body rests (1).

 So, how much sleep is considered optimal?
-The National Sleep Foundation recommends the following sleep duration guidelines (2):
+The National Sleep Foundation recommends the following sleep duration guidelines per age group (2):

 Newborns (0-3 months): 14-17 hours per day